 In the past, dental crowns were either made from gold or metal alloys.
 While these materials are extremely durable and highly resistant to corrosion, they do not offer much in the way of aesthetics.
 Their indiscrete color makes them less than ideal for teeth in the visible smile line.
 However, their durability and longevity make them a good option for teeth that need to withstand the strongest forces of your bite.

 The Dental Crown Procedure

 The procedure for a traditional crown is usually broken up into two appointments: one to prepare the tooth and one to place the crown.
 This is largely due to the fabrication process, which typically takes a couple of weeks.
-In certain circumstances, a porcelain crown can be fabricated and placed on the same day.
-Same day dental crowns are made possible thanks to CAD/CAM software and an in-office milling unit.

 Why We Offer Porcelain Crowns